Laser 28: Design

 The Laser 28 is a small recreational keelboat, built predominantly of fibreglass, with a Termanto PVC foam hull and deck.
-It has a fractional sloop rig and a spinnaker, an internally-mounted spade-type rudder and a fixed fin keel.
+It has an internally-mounted spade-type rudder and a fixed fin keel.
 It displaces 3950 lb and carries 1500 lb of lead ballast.
 The boat has a draft of 4.98 ft with the standard fin keel.

 The prototypes were fitted with Honda four-stroke gasoline engines, coupled to a Volvo saildrive, but there was resistance to using gasoline engines in Europe, due to the fire hazard.
 The production boats were therefore delivered with a Bukh 8SME diesel engine of 8.2 hp.

+It has a fractional sloop rig and a spinnaker.
 Production sails include 242 sqft mainsail, a 106% "lapper" jib of 162 sqft, a working jib of 123 sqft, a #1 spinnaker of 610 sqft, a #2 spinnaker of 670 sqft and an optional genoa of 230 sqft.

 The boat has a hull speed of 6.51 kn and a PHRF racing average handicap of 123 with a high of 117 and low of 132.